dckms/system-architecture/emacsway/it/sdlc/models/agile/agile.rst

     📝 "At the core of understanding this argument is the software change curve.
     The change curve says that as the project runs, it becomes exponentially more expensive to make changes.
-    The change curve is usually expressed in terms of phases \"a change made in analysis for $1 would cost thousands to fix in production\".
+    The change curve is usually expressed in terms of phases "a change made in analysis for $1 would cost thousands to fix in production".
     This is ironic as most projects still work in an ad-hoc process that doesn't have an analysis phase, but the exponentiation is still there.
     **The exponential change curve means that evolutionary design cannot possibly work.**
     It also conveys why planned design must be done carefully because any mistakes in planned design face the same exponentiation.